-Figure 3.5.11.
-Social vulnerability indices for top shrimp fishing communities in the Gulf.
-Source: SERO Social Indicator Database
+Figure 3.5.10.
+Social vulnerability indices for top shrimp fishing communities in the Gulf 2014.
+Source: SERO Social Indicator Database.

 In terms of social vulnerabilities, several of the top shrimp fishing communities exhibit medium to high vulnerabilities.
 In fact, only six communities are below the thresholds for two or more indices and do not exhibit vulnerabilities.
-Those that exceed both thresholds for two or more indices are: Bayou LaBatre, AL; Abbeville, Chauvin, and Dulac, LA; Brownsville, Freeport, Galveston, Palacios, Port Arthur and Port Isabel, TX (Figure 3.5.11).
-It is expected that these communities would be especially vulnerable to any negative social or economic disruption because of regulatory change, depending upon their engagement and reliance upon commercial fisheries.
-Because most of these communities are either highly engaged or reliant on commercial fishing, it is likely that any negative social effects from regulatory changes will have an impact.
-Whether that impact will be long-term or short -term would depend upon the regulatory change.
+Those that exceed thresholds for two or more indices are: Bayou LaBatre, Alabama; Abbeville, Chauvin, and Dulac, Louisiana; and Brownsville, Freeport, Galveston, Palacios, Port Arthur, and Port Isabel, Texas (Figure 3.5.10).
+It would be expected that these communities would be especially vulnerable to any negative social or economic disruption because of regulatory change, depending upon the communities' engagement and reliance upon commercial fisheries.
+Because most of these communities are highly engaged and/or reliant on commercial fishing, it is likely that any negative social effects from regulatory changes would have an impact.
+Whether that impact will be long term or short term, and direct or indirect, would depend upon the regulatory change.
+These potential effects are discussed in Chapter 4.

 These indicators of vulnerability have been developed using secondary data at the community level.
 Because these types of data are not collected at the individual level by NMFS or other agencies, it is difficult to understand the social vulnerabilities that might exist on either a household or individual level.
-It is hard to recognize or attribute impacts that will directly affect individuals who are fishermen or work in a related business because we do not know what those specific vulnerabilities may be.
+It is hard to recognize or attribute impacts that will directly affect individuals who are fishermen or work in a related business, because we do not know what those specific vulnerabilities may be.
 Therefore, our measure of vulnerability is a broader measure at the community level and not specific to fishermen or the related businesses and their employees.

-Furthermore, there has been little research and relatively no data collected on subsistence fishing patterns of fishermen in the Southeast.
-Impacts on subsistence fishing within the Gulf shrimp fishery cannot be assessed, other than to say we know very little and it is unlikely because it is an offshore fishery.
+Furthermore, there has been little research and relatively no data collected on subsistence fishing patterns and the customary use of marine resources by fishermen in the Southeast.
+Impacts on subsistence fishing within the Gulf shrimp fishery cannot be assessed, other than to say it is unlikely because it is an offshore fishery and there are no known claims for customary usage or subsistence consumption of federally managed shrimp species by any population including tribes or indigenous groups.